 Design facilities are provided in three separate laboratories for analysis, prototyping, testing, printed circuit board layout, fabrication, and redesign/development.
-The first laboratory is a room for the teams to meet during the initial stages of the design.
+The first laboratory is a room for team meetings during the initial stages of the design.
 Data books and other resources are available in this room.

 There are also twelve workstations available for teams to test their design, and verify that the design parameters have been meet.
 These workstations consist of a power supply, waveform generator, oscilloscope, breadboard, and a collection of hand tools.

-The second laboratory contains three 486 computers operating at 33MHz or better, and a 8088 computer for microprocessor testing.
-The 486 computers all have analysis, CAD and desktop publishing capabilities so that students may easily bring their design projects from the idea to implementation stage.
-Analysis software supported include Microsoft EXCEL and Lotus 123 spreadsheets, PSpice, MATLAB, MATHCAD, and VisSim.
-Desktop publishing supported includes Microsoft Word for Windows, Aldus Pagemaker, technical illustration software via Autocad and OrCAD.
-A scanner with image enhancement software, and a high resolution printer are also available in the laboratory.
+The second laboratory contains Intel computers for analysis, desktop publishing and microprocessor testing.
+The computers all have analysis, CAD and desktop publishing capabilities so that students may easily bring their design projects from the idea to implementation stage.
+Analysis software supported includes Microsoft EXCEL and Lotus 123 spreadsheets, PSpice, MATLAB, MATHCAD, and VisSim.
+Desktop publishing supported includes Microsoft Word for Windows, Aldus PageMaker, and technical illustration software via AutoCAD and OrCAD.
+A scanner with image enhancement software and a high-resolution printer are also available in the laboratory.